 This is what is really going to get you to push a monthly fee over the finish line.

 Instead of just saying “Hey, I’ll build you a website and you can pay me $800 a month forever” (not a good value add) – why not say “Hey, not only will I build you a website – but I’ll look after your SEO – and send you links for $800 a month.”

 Now we’re talking!

 SEO is a great value add for any web developer – and should be part of your arsenal.
-You can do a training course on SEO in a weekend – it’s not that difficult.
-The key point I am making here is not just to look at the client as a source of unlimited money (and this is the big mindset shift) – but rather as a long term partner relationship that you can create good long term value from.
+You can do a training course on SEO on a weekend – it’s not that difficult.
+The key point I am making here is not just to look at the client as a source of unlimited money (and this is the big mindset shift) – but rather as a long-term partner relationship that you can create good long-term value from.

 Let me explain – what I do is set the expectation for the client – especially in more complex projects – that it is more likely than not that once we approach the finish line the client will want more – and this is how I sell the monthly agreement.